OpenPecha/Toolkit/docs/docs/data/featured-datasets.md

     ---

-    This Kangyur was created with OpenPecha's Vulgate Generator, which compares multiple versions of a work and chooses the most common syllable for each position of the text to create a new version.
+    This Kangyur was created with OpenPecha's Vulgate Generator, which compares multiple versions of a work and compiles a new version using the common common character at each position of the work.

     [:octicons-arrow-right-24: :material-github: Get it on GitHub](#)

 </div>